tadejrola/our-rent-api/README.md

 # OurRent (API)
 This is the underlying API for OurRent mobile application.

-OurRent is a mobile app for the management of rental properties (management of contracts, bills, accident reports, notifications and reminders).
+OurRent is a mobile application for the management of rental properties (management of contracts, bills, accident reports, notifications and reminders).
 It serves as a communication channel between landlords and tenants.

 ## Dependencies and Technologies